 The slides sets should be viewed in “Slide Show” mode as there are many animated slides.
 Additionally the slides contain video links represented by the arrow icon, and extensive notes and references appear in the 'Notes' view for further learning, updating of any links, and background teaching and learning material.
 A more expanded set of slides is available under Slide Sets in the Media and Infographics area of the website.

-The primer provides comprehensive background regarding the biological and social dimensions of 1) the unique biological properties of oocytes in reprogramming DNA during embryogenesis 2) risks and benefits associated with providing oocytes and blood for research, 3) policies and regulations associated with embryo and stem cell research, 4) implications for society of creating markets for human tissue, and 5) feminist responses to oocyte procurement and other bodily tissues for stem cell research.
-The table of contents allows users to navigate to those sections of interest and import.
-The primer cross-references Slide Sets and visual resources that animate and organize the information being presented.
-These additional resources can be accessed from the Media & Infographics section of the SCAC website.
-The primer will be moved to an interactive web-based page in 2016, but for the time being the zip file references infographics and ppts associated with this module.
-These placeholders are seen as highlights in the text.
+The primer associated with this module provides a comprehensive background regarding the biological and social dimensions of 1) the unique biological properties of oocytes in reprogramming DNA during embryogenesis 2) risks and benefits associated with providing oocytes and blood for research, 3) policies and regulations associated with embryo and stem cell research, 4) implications for society of creating markets for human tissue, and 5) feminist responses to oocyte procurement and other bodily tissues for stem cell research.